matrix-org/matrix-appservice-discord/CONTRIBUTING.md

-While the bridge is constantly evolving and we can't keep this section updated with each component, we follow the principle of handler and processor classes and each part of the functionality of the bridge will be in a seperate class.
+While the bridge is constantly evolving and we can't keep this section updated with each component, we follow the principle of handler and processor classes and each part of the functionality of the bridge will be in a separate class.
 For example, the processing of Matrix events destined for Discord are handled inside the `MatrixEventProcessor` class.

 ## Setting up

-* You will need to [setup the bridge](https://github.com/Half-Shot/matrix-appservice-discord/tree/develop#setup-the-bridge) similarly to how we describe, but you should setup a homeserver locally on your development machine.
+* You will need to [setup the bridge](https://github.com/Half-Shot/matrix-appservice-discord/tree/develop#set-up-the-bridge) similarly to how we describe, but you should setup a homeserver locally on your development machine.
 We would recommend [Synapse](https://github.com/matrix-org/synapse).
 * The bridge uses `yarn` for dependency management and package scripts instead of `npm`.
   For details, view the full setup instructions in the [README](README.md#set-up-the-bridge).